m-ld/timeld/deploy/gateway/README.md

 A related step is to replace the `CMD` step in the Dockerfile with one that launches a process that does not terminate, such as `bash -c "ls -l > ~/files-container.txt && tail -f > /dev/null"`.
 This will keep the container running, and making it possible to create an interactive session with `docker exec -it timeld-gateway bash`, to investigate what is happening within the container itself.

 # Creating your own Docker container image
-This is an optional step; if you prefer to use the existing container image in Docker Hub, refer to the section above **Running a timeld Gateway container**.
+This is an optional step to create your own image for the Gateway; if you prefer to use the existing container image in Docker Hub, refer to the section above **Running a timeld Gateway container**.

 ## Prerequisites